chr1sluke/chr1sluke/README.md

-- 👋 Hi, I’m Chris1
+- 👋 Hi, I’m Chris
-- 🌱 I’m currently a sophmore
+- 🌱 I’m currently a sophomore
 - 📫 How to reach me:- chrislukerens@gmail.com

 <!---